buildit/pe-community-aws-cloudwatch/PITCHME.md

 #### Main Takeaways
  - You don't have to be "in AWS" to use CW Logs
  - You can watch _any_ log file
- - You can publish custom log data (metrics) with simple API calls
+ - You can _easily_ publish arbitrary log data (metrics) with simple API calls
  - You can alert on any metric you can publish
  - You can graph any metric you can publish

- - However, any logging/monitoring going on in AWS _is_ CW
+---

+#### Demo
+ - Vagrant-based (demonstrates basic provisioning, and that CW can run anywhere)
+ - Watching syslog, auth log, a silly "sine" log
+ - Script to post silly "sine" data to a custom metric
+ - A look at a CW Dashboard created for this chat